josephcrosmanplays532/wrapper-offline-2.0.0-fixed-/README.md

 Before update use Unflash until February 7 2021

 # Wrapper Online+
-To access this service, Switch of Wrapper Online+ until January 31 2021 Wrapper Online+ Has Retired until December 14 2021 based by Wrapepr Online Gold
+To access this service, Switch of Wrapper Online+ until January 31 2021 Wrapper Online+ Has Retired until December 14 2021 based by Wrapper Online Gold